jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 #### Concept

 Other programming language used to have only *one* return value.
-The new computer language can have *any* amount of output values or output objects, and no single parameter is selected to be *the* return value.
+Encircle can have *any* amount of output values or output objects, and no single parameter is selected to be *the* return value.
 I guess the concept of one return value dates from when a command was meant to be like a mathematical formula.
 I do not think, that limiting the amount of return values of a command to one, has a place in a more modern programming language anymore, because we have to realize, that programming is not mathematics.

 #### Diagram

-As discussed in the article *Return Values*, the new computer language does not limit the amount of output objects.
+As discussed in the article *Return Values*, Encircle does not limit the amount of output objects.
 Any object readable from the outside, may be an output object.

 ![](images/2.%20Imported%20Parameter%20Concepts.026.png)